Who we are

 Web beacons, tags and scripts may be used on our Sites or in email or other electronic communications we send to you.
 These assist us in delivering cookies, counting visits to our Sites, understanding usage and campaign effectiveness and determining whether an email has been opened and acted upon.
 We may receive reports based on the use of these technologies by our third-party service providers on an individual and aggregated basis.

-In case of a data breach resulting in the compromise of your Personal Data, we will notify you in compliance with applicable law.
+Security incident.
+In the event that your Personal Data is compromised as a breach of security, we will notify you in compliance with applicable law.

 You can exercise these and any of the following rights to your Personal Data by contacting us at [email protected] and we will respond in a reasonable time in accordance with applicable law.